 You need to take a valid hunting permit with you at all times to legally hunt on land managed by DOC.

-All blocks in the Greenstone/Caples Recreational Hunting Area (RHA) are restricted permit blocks issued by way of two ballot draws, one for April/May each year (the roar) and the other for June to September.
-From 1 October to 31 March the Greenstone/Caples RHA is closed to hunting.
+All blocks in the Greenstone/Caples Recreational Hunting Area (RHA) are restricted permit blocks issued by way of two ballot draws.
+Each year these ballots cover:

 A restricted permit means:

-- The permit is issued for a specific hunting block only
+- the permit is issued for a specific hunting block only, and

 Restricted permits are also issued for gamebird, rabbit, hare and possum hunting with rimfire rifles, shotguns and .22s, and for animal fur trapping.

 How to apply

 Applications closed 11:59 pm on 30 November 2023.